xToken/DAK/Readme.txt

 	function NS2Gamerules:SetGameState(state)
 	function NS2Gamerules:CastVoteByPlayer( voteTechId, player )

+	Also included is a function to capture chat messages and raise events based on them, disabling the gamerules extensions will also disable this.

+	function Server.AddChatToHistory(message, playerName, steamId, teamNumber, teamOnly)

  These can be disabled in DAKConfig.json, _GamerulesExtensions.

  Please note that errors caused in functions added are systemic, meaning they will affect the execution of NS2 gamecode, so some care must be taken.